HarshSrivastava314/eth-avax-intermediate-module-2/README.md

 # Starter Next/Hardhat Project
+Create a simple contract with 2-3 functions.
+Then show the values of those functions in frontend of the application.
+License This contract is using the MIT License.

+Prerequisites Solidity ^0.8.0

+Contract Details module2 of solidity intermediate

 After cloning the github, you will want to do the following to get the code running on your computer.